luapower/fbclient/fbclient.md

   * a real [IBExpert][IDE]
 		(made by real programmers who don't have time to build a website)

-If you don't need all this, there's also [bindings](mysql.html) for the most _popular_ database in the world.
+If you don't need all this, there's also [bindings][mysql] for the most _popular_ database in the world.

 [Firebird]:     http://www.firebirdsql.org/